 The Chase Sapphire Preferred late fee is a maximum of $29 for the first late payment.
 The late fee increases to a maximum $40 on late payments that occur within the following 6 billing periods.
 Chase Sapphire Preferred late fees will never be more than the minimum payment amount due.
 The Sapphire Preferred card also does not charge a penalty APR which means Chase won’t automatically raise your interest rate because of late payments.… read full answer

-The Chase Sapphire Preferred credit limit is $5,000 minimum.
-Limits can be higher, depending on creditworthiness, though.
+The Chase Sapphire Preferred credit limit is $5,000, at a minimum.
+But some cardholders can get a credit limit higher than that.
 Plenty of Chase Sapphire Preferred cardholders report limits of at least $10,000, and some say they have a limit of $20,000 or more.
-There’s no publicly disclosed Chase Sapphire Preferred maximum credit limit.
+Chase doesn’t publicly disclose the Chase Sapphire Preferred maximum credit limit.

-Not many cards have minimum credit limits higher than Chase Sapphire Preferred’s, but its sibling, Chase Sapphire Reserve®, is one of them.
+Not many cards have minimum credit limits higher than Chase Sapphire Preferred’s, but Chase Sapphire Reserve® is one of them.
 Chase Sapphire Reserve’s limit is $10,000 or more.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.